DanielBustillos/Users-self-registration-Thingsboard-community-edition/README.md

 By using an API Gateway, this project ensures that tenant JWT tokens are not passed explicitly through the public dashboard, enhancing security.

 ![Create account dashboard](./assets/createAccountScreenShoot.png)

+**Security Consideration**: The API Gateway will handle communication between the public dashboard and the backend.
+This ensures that JWT tokens are not exposed in the browser.

 ## Project logic